cdl-geneseo/geneseo-dictionary/B/Boot-Bucket.md

 # Boot Bucket

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Boot Bucket

 Created by  Unknown User (tjc13), last modified by  Unknown User (kla8) on Nov 20, 2012

 noun- a bucket that is use solely for the purpose of being a reservoir for vomit.25% of participants correctly identified this term, somewhat obsolete.
 2012.
 K. Andryshak